Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 ## Proposal

 We propose to deprecate type coercions to and from `bool` in the function type juggling context.
 Providing a boolean value to a parameter/property of a different type very likely points to a programming bug.
 And as we have seen, coercing `string` and `float` values to `bool` is somewhat dubious in nature since these values are usually handled with different logic in different domains.
-The only implicit coercion that makes sense most of the time is the one from `int` to `bool`, but for consistency's sake we believe this should also be deprecated.
+The only implicit coercion that makes some sense is the one from `int` to `bool`, however, it is still likely to point to a bug and for consistency's sake we believe this should also be deprecated.

-The long term benefits of this proposal are the following:
+The long-term benefits of this proposal are the following:

 - The union type `true|false` is identical to `bool`
-- A potential unification of PHP's typing modes [6]
+- Potential unification of PHP's typing modes [6]
 - Engine simplification

-// TODO Show how it impacts conversion table for union types
+This also means that in PHP 9 implicit coercion of scalar values will choose the target type in the following order of preference:
+1. `int`
+2. `float`
+3. `string`

+Rather than the current order of:
+1. `int`
+2. `float`
+3. `string`
+4. `bool`

 ## Backward Incompatible Changes

+Implicit type coercions to and from `bool` will emit a deprecation notice in PHP 8.5, and support removed in PHP 9.0.

 ## Version

-Next minor version, PHP 8.5, and next major version PHP 9.0.
+Next minor version, PHP 8.5, and next major version, PHP 9.0.

 ## Vote